ryantd42/NY-Legislative-Git/2023/S3474A-2023/bill.md

   January 31, 2023
   ___________

- Introduced  by Sen. STAVISKY -- read twice and ordered printed, and when printed to be committed to the Committee on Higher Education
+ Introduced  by  Sens.
+STAVISKY, CHU, FERNANDEZ, MURRAY -- read twice and ordered printed, and when printed to be committed to the Committee  on Higher  Education  -- recommitted to the Committee on Higher Education in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

  AN  ACT to amend the education law, in relation to increasing the income eligibility threshold for the tuition assistance program

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Subparagraph  (ii)  of  paragraph  a  of subdivision 3 of section 667 of the education law, as amended by section 1 of part  B  of chapter 60 of the laws of 2000, is amended to read as follows:
   (ii)  Except for students as noted in subparagraph (iii) of this para- graph, the base amount as determined from subparagraph (i) of this para- graph, shall be reduced in relation to income as follows: